WoltLab/docs.woltlab.com/docs/migration/wsc55/php.md

 It is recommended to leverage [Valinor](./libraries.md#input-validation) for structural validation of input values if using the [FormBuilder](../../php/api/form_builder/overview.md) is not a good fit, specifically for any values that are provided implicitly and are expected to be correct.
 WoltLab Suite includes a middleware that will automatically convert unhandled `MappingError`s into a response with status HTTP 400 Bad Request.

-XSRF validation will automatically be performed by a middleware any non-`GET` requests.
+XSRF validation will implicitly be performed for any request that uses a HTTP verb other than `GET`.
 Likewise any requests with a JSON body will automatically be decoded by a middleware and stored as the `ServerRequestInterface`’s parsed body.

 #### Querying RequestHandlerInterface-based controllers via JavaScript